xNapha/employee-creator/README.md

 ### 29/05/2023 | Project Creation

 - Created a diagram of what I want my SQL Table set up to be, [link here](https://dbdiagram.io/d/647404f07764f72fcfff053f).
+- Implemented the methods GET, POST, DELETE, and PATCH

 ---